Shopify/eng-intern-assessment-rails/README.md

 How to test:
     $ rails test

 NOTE: One might have issues with the ruby/rails/bundle version.
-I personally used rbenv to solve these issues without changing any code; rbenv allowed me to change to the necessary version of ruby used in this project.
+I personally used rbenv to solve these issues without changing any code; rbenv allowed me to change to the local version of ruby used in this project.